coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 005.md

 *Neither deceit, spell or a blade*
 *Could get Our Friend to stop*
 # The City
-[[Silver]] gets a feeling that he isn't a mage from this - powerful, yes, but not a fighter.
+[[content/Archive/DM Blast to the Past/Player Characters/Silver]] gets a feeling that he isn't a mage from this - powerful, yes, but not a fighter.
 He is a very powerful person who pretends to be a mage to put less attention on himself.
-Silver mulls this over and then asks the group if we are looking for an archfey, and [[Damaris]] asks if there are fey here, making [[Nymnar]] want to claw his eyes out.
+Silver mulls this over and then asks the group if we are looking for an archfey, and [[content/Archive/DM Blast to the Past/Player Characters/Damaris]] asks if there are fey here, making [[content/Archive/DM Blast to the Past/Player Characters/Nymnar]] want to claw his eyes out.

 This song is very much a subtle commentary on how the people here are afraid of what he can do, though they are not afraid of him.

 We do some shopping.
 Silver goes through and finds the bare minimum of supplies we will need to move forward.
 Damaris finds a stall with journals and freezes.
 Nymnar eventually finds a journal and puts it in her hands for Silver and Damaris pays for the journal and puts it into Silver's hands.
 She then finds a fantasy romance novel - about the exotic world of New Jersey, a mob romance.
 She puts the book at the bottom of her pack.

-Damaris looks at [[Achille]] and asks if there is anything else we need, and if he wants anything for himself.
+Damaris looks at [[content/Archive/DM Blast to the Past/Player Characters/Achille]] and asks if there is anything else we need, and if he wants anything for himself.
 He says no, confirms we have food, and then says he's fine and doesn't need anything.
 Nymnar gets himself an additional writing set with extra ink and quills.

 We decide to leave and the party thank the guards that were escorting us.
 The nicer guard comments that we need to be careful and look out for the Femorians -> a people that gnomes used to have to serve (and why gnomes are so good at hiding), they are not good people and we need to be wary of them.
 Silver takes a bite out of a chocolate bar and comments that we are fucked.
 # Leaving the City